Alwaysomesh/Weather/README.md

 - **Responsive Design**: Works well on both desktop and mobile devices.

 ## API Used
 This project uses the OpenWeatherMap API to fetch weather data.
-You can get your API key from this link.

 ## Usage
 1. Open the application in your browser.